About Me

 I am a bit of a perfectionist and I make sure that all the work I deliver is the highest quality.
 I focus first on the big picture, working with you to figure out exactly what you want, and then I figure out how best to go about it in order to get the best results.
 I also believe in free information and will provide any and all sources and all the code as well as instructions on how best to use it and for applications teaching the future users.

-My High School CV
+My College CV